technolhodgy/pianovision/README.md

 ## Notes

-Basic project was set up by https://github.com/pimoroni/picovision-boilerplate from which I used as a starting point.
+Basic project was set up from https://github.com/pimoroni/picovision-boilerplate from which I used as a starting point.

 Contains code from - Copyright 2023 (c) Michael Bell - https://github.com/MichaelBell/badapple